pagkly/Zed/Investopedia3/When Does a Person Need a Custodial Account.md

 When Does a Person Need a Custodial Account?
 ## What Is a Custodial Account?

-The term custodial account generally refers to a savings account at a financial institution, mutual [fund company](https://www.investopedia.com/terms/f/fund_company.asp), or brokerage firm that an adult controls for a minor (a person under the age of 18 or 21 years, depending on the laws of the state of residence).
-Approval from the [custodian](https://www.investopedia.com/terms/c/custodian.asp) is mandatory for the account to conduct transactions, such as buying or selling securities.
+The term custodial account generally refers to a savings account at a financial institution, mutual [[fund company]](https://www.investopedia.com/terms/f/fund_company.asp), or brokerage firm that an adult controls for a minor (a person under the age of 18 or 21 years, depending on the laws of the state of residence).
+Approval from the [[custodian]](https://www.investopedia.com/terms/c/custodian.asp) is mandatory for the account to conduct transactions, such as buying or selling securities.

 In a broader sense, a custodial account can mean any account maintained by a fiduciarily responsible party on behalf of a beneficiary, such as an employer-based retirement account handled for eligible employees by a plan administrator.
 A fiduciary is bound ethically and legally to act on the best behalf of another's interests.